 On the flip side of that, if your penetration tester is doing an engagement for the first time or just doesn’t have nearly the same experience as the tester in the first example, your organization should probably be extremely worried about that 18-minute conclusion.

-A pen test is overrated if you’re not properly taking into consideration the entire scope of the engagement.
-It’s important to work with an organization who will pair you with a tester who matches your current security objectives and has your best interests in mind.
+Penetration test results may be overrated if you’re not properly taking into consideration the entire scope of the engagement.
+It’s important to work with an organization that will pair you with a tester who matches your current security objectives and has your best interests in mind.